mbellman/access/docs/README.md

 ```

 # ACCESS_BUNDLE_MODE
 While not technically a function, setting the global `ACCESS_BUNDLE_MODE` variable to `true` will cause Access to **ignore script includes**.
 The purpose of this is to allow many module files to be bundled into one and run without script dependencies failing to be resolved.
-Meanwhile, all module [includes](#include) and [gets](#get) will still function as normal, allowing for code consolidation and minification.
+Meanwhile, all module [includes](#include) and [gets](#get) will still function as normal, allowing for code consolidation and minification without any disruption of behavior.

 ### Example
 `bundle.js`